mgstigler/Alexa/IceCream/README.md

 __Utterances__

-*Utterances* area a set of likely spoken phrases mapped to the intents.
+*Utterances* are a set of likely spoken phrases mapped to the intents.
 This should include as many representative phrases as possible. (ex: "tell me my ice cream options")

 __Custom slot types__

-*Custome slot types* are a representative list of possible values for a slot.
+*Custom slot types* are a representative list of possible values for a slot.
 Custom slot types are used for lists of items that are not covered by one of Amazon's built-in slot types.
 Some built-in slot types include date, location, name...

 **For more information, visit [Amazon's guide](https://developer.amazon.com/docs/custom-skills/use-the-skill-builder-beta-to-define-intents-slots-and-dialogs.html).**